AurelD06/AurelD06/README.md

 - 👋 Hi, I’m @AurelD06
-- 👀 I’m interested in ...
+- 👀 I’m interested in ..IT
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ..
+-
 - 💞️ I’m looking to collaborate on ...
+- Sa invat
+-
-- 📫 How to reach me ...
+- 📫 How to reach me ...adresa mea de e-mail : aureldaineanu4@gmail.com

 <!---
 AurelD06/AurelD06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.